fastruby/blog/_posts/2020-05-07-removing-capybara-webkit.md

 # Updating CircleCI Config

 The last part of the process was to make sure the tests pass on the CI system.
-We only needed to make sure Firefox was available when running the test, so the easiest solution for this was to use a CircleCI Ruby image and use the correct [variant](https://circleci.com/docs/2.0/circleci-images/#language-image-variants) so it also includes most used browsers:
+We only needed to make sure Firefox was available when running the test, so the easiest solution for this was to use a CircleCI's Ruby image and use the correct [variant](https://circleci.com/docs/2.0/circleci-images/#language-image-variants) so it also includes the most used browsers:

 ```diff
 - - image: circleci/ruby:2.4.10-buster-node